Notre Dame opens three-game homestand at 7 p.m. (ET) at Alumni Stadium

 The following two seasons (2009-10), it was Weiss' turn, as she stepped in as the starter midway through `09 and wound up posting a 14-2-1 record and seven solo shutouts (part of the team's 16 clean sheets), helping spark Notre Dame's 19-match unbeaten streak during the final two months of the season.
 Weiss also set a new BIG EAST record with a 0.15 GAA in regular-season league play, allowing just one goal in 597 minutes.

 In 2010, Weiss backstopped the Irish to their third national title, starting all 25 matches (21-2-2 record) and logging a 0.49 GAA with 10 solo shutouts and an .876 save percentage (second-best in school history).

 Under her maiden name of Dawn Greathouse, Siergiej - who trained with the U.S. Under-20 National Team in 1998 - played with the Washington Freedom in the first two seasons of the Women's United Soccer Association (2001 and 2002), also playing for the San Jose CyberRays in 2002 and `03.
-She made eight career starts in the WUSA while backing up U.S. National Team players Siri Mullinix (Washington).
+She made eight career starts in the WUSA while backing up U.S. National Team players Beene (San Jose) and Siri Mullinix (Washington).
 During that 2002 WUSA season in San Jose, Siergiej and Romagnolo were teammates (the latter then playing under her maiden name of Theresa Wagner).

-Greathouse's remarkable college career has not gone unnoticed by her alma mater.
+Siergiej's remarkable college career has not gone unnoticed by her alma mater.
 In 2011, she was inducted into the Baylor Athletics Hall of Fame, becoming the first soccer player in school history to earn that prestigious honor.